scarburato/t150_driver/README.md

 ## Project status

 ### What's working 👌
-+ All axis and buttons of the wheel are reported¹
++ All axis and buttons of the wheel are reported
 + You can set the range of the wheel from 270° to 1080°
 + You can set the return force of the wheel from 0% to 100%
 + Force feedback (partially)